dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ~~~
 We'll be using this string to identify log errors that are relevant to our activation.

 In your onCreate method, add the following code.
-It looks like a lot, but it actually the bulk of it is just a **DJIDrone.checkPermission()** method.
+It looks like a lot, but the bulk of it is a single method called **DJIDrone.checkPermission()**.
 This method will verify your app by checking the information we just added to our **AndroidManifest.xml** file against DJI's servers.
-If this if your first time running your app, and the verification comes through, the app will be activated.
+If this if your first time running your app, and the verification comes through, the app will also be activated.
 ~~~java
 	new Thread(){
 		public void run(){